tophat/eslint-config/README.md

 The default config includes the following:

-- A set of base eslint rules for all JavaScript projects
+- A set of base eslint rules for all JavaScript/TypeScript projects
 - Rules for React apps
 - Rules for Jest tests
 - Rules for web apps